Welcome to the Whole Approach forum. I have been one of the main moderators of this forum since 2002.

-Matched in importance with what we eat and what we think, I place great importance on the health of our indoor environments.
-Caring for our home, in the sense of a healthy building is an essential and most overlooked component of personal and societal well being.
+Matched in importance with what we eat and what we think, is the health of our indoor environments.
 Choosing building products, furnishings for their healthfulness while learning about the creation of optimum electromagnetic environments has never been more important.

 'Thinking like an ecosystem'

-In healing our own health from a condition like CRC, which can be likened to restoring an ecosystem, it becomes evident that we need to be in a healthy indoor environment in order to heal.
-This awareness can extend to the realization that we need food and air produced in a healthy outdoor environment in order to thrive and in order to positively influence the health of our planet, we need to start conducting our lives as if we are but a part of the ecosystems we exist in.
+We need food and air produced in a healthy outdoor environment in order to thrive.
+In order to positively influence the health of our planet, we need to start conducting our lives as if we are but a part of the ecosystems we exist in.
 Or, as author Frances Moore Lappe says, "We need to start thinking like an ecosystem."

-The discovery that that the food choices I needed to have a healthy body could have benefits far beyond my own health was perhaps the most profound of my realizations.
-Healthy organic foods and other natural products were not only good for me, they were also beneficial for the local farmers, the local economy, the workers all along the supply chain and for the protection of our soil, air and water quality, which is of course comes full circle back to be good for all of us.
+Healthy organic foods and other natural products are not only good for us, they are also beneficial for the local farmers, the local economy, the workers all along the supply chain and for the protection of our soil, air and water quality, which is of course comes full circle back to be good for all of us.

 Heal thyself to find thyself

-All in all, the illness offered me a chance to develop a more meaningful, more nourishing, healthier lifestyle.
-The lessons of whole systems, health, and balance changed my perspective and my quality of life – forever.
+For some of us illness can offer a chance to develop a more meaningful, more nourishing, healthier lifestyle.
+The lessons of whole systems, health, and balance changed our perspective and can change our quality of life – forever.

 I joined the Whole Approach team in March 2002, as the moderator/ coach on the forums.
 I’d like to introduce myself and tell you a little bit about my background.